 How to serve these lollies

-- Place them all in a tall container like a bunch of flowers.
+- Stand upright in a tall container like a bouquet.

-- If you added a lot of fruity embellishments they may become heavy, so lay them down in a bowl or on individual plates instead of standing them upright.
+- If you add a lot of fruity embellishments they may become heavy, so lay them down in a bowl or on individual plates instead of standing them upright.

 Storage

 These lollies are best enjoyed fresh on the day they were made.
-They will still be ok the following day if kept in an airtight container in the fridge.
+They will still be okay the following day if kept in an airtight container in the fridge.

 Do not freeze watermelon unless you plan to eat it frozen.
 Thawing it makes it soggy and unappetising.